RetroCro/turtlewow-muted-sounds/README.md

 Interface Sounds - Various sounds related to professions and opening closing game windows such as the bell ringing sound when opening Auction House.

-Item Sounds - That jingle bell ringing sound whever you play a character wearing mail or plate armor.
+Item Sounds - That jingle bell ringing sound whenver you play a character wearing mail or plate armor.
 HOOOOLY!!!!

 Spells - The very famously annoying Fizzle sounds, more profession sounds, want and auto attack shooting sounds.